Once you’ve got a basic collection of recording gear…

 So pay close attention to which rooms are the worst noise offenders, and choose the quietest one with the fewest neighbors.

-Because as well as avoiding outside noises, you need to realize that YOU will undoubtedly be a source of noise for OTHERS.
+In addition to avoiding outside noises, you must also realize that YOU will undoubtedly be a source of noise for OTHERS.

 But since very few rooms are like that…